Rock The Lot Barbecue Sale April 30 features smoked pork butts, bbq plates and fun

 The agency, through its Mobile Market food pantry, thrift store, lunch service, health screenings, Bible studies and the like, gives free support to Rockingham County’s most marginalized citizens.

-The barbecue event will run from 11:30 a.m.-4 p.m. at the agency's headquarters at 411 S. Second Avenue and will include live music, games and prizes throughout the day.
+The barbecue event will run from 11:30 a.m. to 4 p.m. at the agency’s headquarters at 411 S. Second Avenue and will include live music, games and prizes throughout the day.

 Customers may pre-order smoked BBQ Butts in advance for pickup on April 30 for $40 each. (only 25 available).
 Call: 336-523-0541 or visit www.lot2540.com for more information.